synthizer/synthizer/manual/src/object_reference/source_3d.md

 SYZ_P_CLOSENESS_BOOST | double | From Context | any finite double | The closeness boost for this source in DB.
 SYZ_P_CLOSENESS_BOOST_DISTANCE | double | From Context | value >= 0.0 | The closeness boost distance for this source.

+## Linger Behavior

+Lingers until all generators are destroyed.

 ## Remarks